-Me: Do you recognise this character?
+Me: Do you recognise him?

 Sue: Is it the actor who plays Yates?
 Is he playing a different part?

-A torturous comedy routine is followed by a Turkish belly dancer named Sherezadi…
+A torturous comedy routine is followed by a Turkish belly dancer named Sherezadi.

 Lethbridge-Stewart’s eyes almost pop out of his head.

 Sue: Brigadier!
 I am very disappointed in you.

 Yates breaks into a large country house and makes for the cellar, where a group of middle-aged men are meditating over a Roger Dean album cover.

 Me: I told you Buddhists were bloody terrifying.